Looking for sweet treats? Stop by one of these local artisanal chocolatiers, bakeries and other purveyors of locally made goodies.

 Dream Chocolate doesn’t operate a retail business.
 Instead, the Boise-based chocolate company wholesales its socially conscious dark chocolate bars and other artisanal chocolate products, which are sold at stores around the Treasure Valley.
 The Boise Co-op and Whole Foods Market carry a good selection of Dream Chocolate products.

-Grab a big bar of dark chocolate (made with 70 percent cocoa) for your sweetie on Valentine’s Day.
+Grab a big bar of dark chocolate (made with 70 percent cocoa).
 Chocolate bar flavors from the Artisan Collection include cranberry-orange, banana-raspberry, caramel-pecan with sea salt and dark chocolate with cocoa beans, to name a few.

 Sugar Rush Cupcakery